SumoLogic/sumologic-documentation/docs/send-data/setup-wizard.md

 A great way to try out Sumo Logic for the first time is to upload a local log file.
 To do this, click **Upload Log Files**.
 You can upload up to 20 files and 100MB total per upload.

 Uploading a local file allows you to try Sumo Logic without configuring a Collector to ingest live, streaming data.
-To continuously monitor a file in your environment, [configure a Collector and Source](https://help.sumologic.com/03Send-Data/01-Design-Your-Deployment) within the Sumo Logic Web Application.
+To continuously monitor a file in your environment, [configure a Collector and Source](https://help.sumologic.com/03Send-Data/01-Design-Your-Deployment) within Sumo Logic.

 The following file types are **not** supported: